microsoft/tracks/README.md

 3. Version history
 --------------------------------------------------------------------------------
-* Version 1.2.1.3: Updated to use latest Lumia SensorCore SDK 1.1 Preview
+* Version 1.2.1.3: Updated to use latest Lumia SensorCore SDK 1.1 Preview.
-* Version 1.2.1.1: Some bug fixes made in this release
+* Version 1.2.1.1: Some bug fixes made in this release.
-* Version 1.2.1: Bug fixes
+* Version 1.2.1: Bug fixes.
 * Version 1.2:
- * Updated to use version 1.0 of Lumia SensorCore SDK
+ * Updated to use version 1.0 of Lumia SensorCore SDK.
- * Full screen mode added
+ * Full screen mode added.
- * Overlay text indicating the active date filter selection added on the map view
+ * Overlay text indicating the active date filter selection added on the map view.
- * Default/opening view changed to “Today” (from previous “All”)
+ * Default/opening view changed to “Today” (from previous “All”).
 * Version 1.0: The first release.